ultroot/Testrepo/README.md

 # Testrepo
-This is juct a test repository/
+This is just a test repository.